Skip to content

 Newcomer Program Welcome Packets

 • This document should be printed, handed to the newcomer in the CSTs first meeting with them, and reviewed together with them in one of your first meetings.
+Please choose the packet that corresponds with the newcomer’s strongest language and reach out to Rainbow Railroad if one is not yet present in the folder.

 Rainbow Housing Drive

-• For volunteers interested in offering temporary housing who are not already a part of a CST, or are part of a CST where someone else is also offering housing (only 1 housing opportunity can be listed on the CST application)
+• For volunteers interested in offering temporary housing who are not already a part of a CST, or are part of a CST where someone else is also offering housing (only 1 housing opportunity can be listed on the CST application).

 Temporary Housing Agreement Template